nbbj-digital/Microsoft-AIHackathon-Bellevue-Mar25/04-AI Chatbot/04-challenge.md

 #### 3. Deploy the Flow

-**Congratulations!** You’ve trained the model with your own data and created a new prompt flow so users can chat iteratively while retaining history.
-The conversation context is included each time.
+**Congratulations!** You’ve trained the model with your own data and created a custom prompt flow so users can chat iteratively while retaining history.
+The conversation context and history is included each time.This is done via GUI with no-to-low code

 ### Milestone #3: Result